In the Gunnedah Shire, 18.5% of workers were Managers, compared to 38.9% in Administrative and Support Services.

 - Labourers (643 local workers or 13.2%)

-In combination these three occupations accounted for 2,198 people in total or 45.2% of the local workers .
+In combination these three occupations accounted for 2,198 people in total or 45.2% of the All industries local workers.

-In comparison, the Administrative and Support Services workforce within Gunnedah Shire employed 9.5% as Managers; 4.8% as Professionals; and 38.9% as Labourers.
+In comparison, the Administrative and Support Services workforce in the Gunnedah Shire employed 9.5% as Managers; 4.8% as Professionals and 38.9% as Labourers.

-The major differences between the jobs held by the workforce in the Gunnedah Shire and the Administrative and Support Services workforce were:
+The major differences between the jobs held by the workforce in the Gunnedah Shire and Administrative and Support Services were:

 - A smaller percentage of local workers employed as Labourers (13.2% compared to 38.9%)